Joey Meneses Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.12 team ERA that ranks 14th across all MLB pitching staffs.
+- The Cubs' 4.15 team ERA ranks 15th among all league pitching staffs.

-- Cubs pitchers combine to surrender 98 home runs (1.1 per game), the seventh-fewest in the league.
+- Cubs pitchers combine to allow the eighth-fewest home runs in baseball (100 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.